dr-michael-haley/imcanalysis/CSF3/README.md

 **Outputs:** `anndata_processed.h5ad`.
 This can then be used for downstream analyses in my other notebooks.

 > [!TIP]
-> The outputs of these scripts will (hopefully) dovetail into my other IMC notebooks for doing downstream spatial analyses
+> The outputs of these scripts (i.e. denoised images, `anndata_processed.h5ad`, etc) will (hopefully) dovetail into my other IMC notebooks for doing downstream spatial analyses

 ## Accessory scripts :ledger:
 - `generate_config.py`: Creates a config.yaml file with the default parameters that can then be modified